 Will there be food stations along the course?

-There is a aid stations spaced along the 31 and 55 km courses and one aid station on the 13 km course.
+There are aid stations spaced along the 31 and 55 km courses and one aid station on the 13 km course.
 Volunteer and medical personnel will be at each food station and at the Finish Line.
 Water will be provided in 300 ml bottles.
 Nutrition shall be in the form of pre-packaged individual servings, such as fig bars or Oreos.

 Can I change the event I’m skiing?